 Get An Early Start

 No matter where you go or what you do in Yellowstone National Park, one of the best ways to beat the crowds is to get an early start!
 If you’re coming in the West Entrance from West Yellowstone be aware that the lines back up clear into town.
 One morning we got started into the park at 8am.
 The lines were backed up to Canyon Street in West Yellowstone.
 It took us two hours to get to Madison Junction 14 miles into the park.
-We turned right toward Old Faithful to find more back-ups.
+We turned right toward Old Faithful to find more backups.
 We turned around and left the park that morning not wanting to wait in line after line.

 If you get started early and enter the park before 7 am you should have no problems beating a lot of the crowds nearly anywhere you may go.

 Another reason to get an early start is to increase your chances of seeing wildlife.
-We love the wildlife and have our best days seeing a variety of animals on days we go early.
+We love wildlife and have our best days seeing a variety of animals on days we go early.
 Lamar Valley from West Yellowstone is about a two-hour drive.
 So if we want to see what’s happening around the wolf dens along Slough Creek Rd we try to be on the road by 4 am.
 More often than not by leaving early we will see a bear or something great along the way.

-Hiking is probably one of the easiest ways to get off the beaten path and away from most of the people.
+Hiking is probably one of the easiest ways to get off the beaten path and away from most people.
 We’ve found people are pretty lazy and don’t want to invest a lot of time to find cool and interesting things to see.
 They would rather have instant gratification.
 We see it all the time when waiting on some animal to come out for a viewing.
 People will pull up where we’re standing next to our spotting scope and cameras.
-They ask what we’re looking for, we tell them a wolf or a bear or something else, but if its not right then and there they lose interest quickly and move on.
+They ask what we’re looking for, and we tell them a wolf or a bear or something else, but if it’s not right then and there they lose interest quickly and move on.

-- Fairy Falls Trail – While not really an off the beaten path trail it is one of our favorite places to hike in the park.
-The hikefrom the Fairy Falls Trailhead to Fairy Falls is moderately trafficked, but past the falls is the best part and it’s lightly trafficked.
+- Fairy Falls Trail – While not really an off-the-beaten-path trail it is one of our favorite places to hike in the park.
+The hike from the Fairy Falls Trailhead to Fairy Falls is moderately trafficked, but past the falls is the best part and it’s lightly trafficked.
 Past Fairy Falls is Imperial Geyser, one of our favorite geysers.
 While not the biggest geyser in Yellowstone, Imperial Geyser is one of the most active.
 On the day we hiked the trail we were the only ones that went past Fairy Falls to Imperial Geyser and we got to spend a good 30 minutes there before anyone else showed up.
 The geyser erupts for about 5 minutes before it takes a small minute or two break.
 The 6.4 miles round trip, don’t be put off by the hiking distance.
 You’ll be able to see two other major landmarks, Grand Prismatic Spring and Fairy Falls, on your way to Imperial Geyser.

-- Buffalo Plateau Trail – This trail you truly get into the back country of Yellowstone and away from EVERYONE!
+- Buffalo Plateau Trail – This trail you truly get into the backcountry of Yellowstone and away from EVERYONE!
 We watched a YouTube video of this hike by a guy that saw so many animals along this trail we had to hike it.
 The trail starts at Hellroaring Trailhead and is listed at 18.7 miles.
-Once past Hellroaring Bridge we had the trail all to ourselves.
+Once past Hellroaring Bridge, we had the trail all to ourselves.
 The trail climbs through meadows and is fairly steep.
-Beautiful wild flowers were everywhere and while we didn’t see the animals we hoped to we did come across a lot of elk antler sheds.
+Beautiful wildflowers were everywhere and while we didn’t see the animals we hoped to we did come across a lot of elk antler sheds.
 Bring bug spray the mosquitoes were vicious.

 - Lone Star Geyser – Another geyser trail that is a great place to get away from the crowds.
-This 5.3 mile trail is listed as heavily trafficked on AllTrails.com. but we were the only ones at the geyser when it erupted.
-As usual, we got an early start into the park.
+This 5.3-mile trail is listed as heavily trafficked on AllTrails.com. but we were the only ones at the geyser when it erupted.
+As usual, we got an early start at the park.
 We arrived at Lone Star Geyser at 8:20 am and it started erupting at 8:22.
 This geyser erupts every 3 hours or so.
 We felt very lucky to catch it right on time.

 These are just three of the countless hiking opportunities in and around Yellowstone.
 We’re looking forward to doing much more hiking in 2022.